tetzng/pez/README.md

 #
 #    # [[plugins]]
 #    # path = "~/path/to/local/plugin"       # Local directory (absolute or ~/ only)
+#    # Note: when specifying a relative path at the CLI (e.g., ./plugin), pez normalizes it to an absolute path in pez.toml.

 # 3) Install plugins listed in pez.toml
 pez install